-• Correct a wording error transposing transparent inputs and transparent outputs in §4.11 'Balance (Sprout)' on p.
-39.
+- Correct a wording error transposing transparent inputs and transparent outputs in §4.11 'Balance (Sprout)' on p.40. - Minor wording clarifications.

 - The implementation of Sprout Ed25519 signature validation in zcashd differed from what was specified in \$5.4.5 'Ed25519' on p.
-64. The specification has been changed to match the implementation. - Remove "pvc" Makefile targets. - · Make the Heartwood specification the default. - Add macros and Makefile support for building the Canopy specification.
+65. The specification has been changed to match the implementation. - · Add consensus rules for Heartwood. - Remove "pvc" Makefile targets. - Make the Heartwood specification the default. - Add macros and Makefile support for building the Canopy specification.